solitonyc/puzzle-game/README.md

 # Life's a Drag
 ## My First Game
 Welcome to the first software game I ever developed.
 I wrote this in HTML, CSS Flex and Javascript.
 I hope you enjoy it.
-This project was assigned to me as a student of General Assembly in NYC, studying web Development in the Web Development Immersive course.
+This project was assigned to me as a student learning web development.

 ## Description
 This is a simple image puzzle game.
-On one side, you will see a collection of shuffled image tiles.
-The objective is to complete the original image.
-Move image tiles one-at-a-time to a correct grid in the drop zone.
-The completed image will emerge once all the images pieces are placed in their correct positions.
+The objective is to reposition the image tiles in order to complete the original image.
+On one side, you will see a collection of shuffled image tiles; move the image tiles one-at-a-time to a correct box in the drop zone grid.
+The completed image will emerge with each correctly placed piece.

 ## How to Play
-Press refresh to reshuffle the pieces.
-You can move an image tile by using a drag-and-drop method.
-Select an image piece by clicking on it and holding the click down.
-Move the piece by holding down the click, while simultaneously moving your mouse to a proper position in the drop-zone.
-Once you are ready to drop the piece, just release the click button.
-An alert will display informing you if the piece is in the correct grid box or not.
-Timers and points have been excluded to allow for the simple enjoyment of completing the puzzle.
-At any time during the puzzle, you can click refresh to restart with a fresh shuffle.
+1. Refresh your screen to reshuffle the pieces.
+2. Move an image tile by using a drag-and-drop method.
+  * Select an image piece by clicking on it and holding the click down.
+  * Move the piece by holding down the click, while simultaneously moving your mouse to a proper position in the drop-zone.
+  * Release the click button to drop the piece into position.
+3. An alert will display informing you if the piece is in the correct grid box or not.
+4. Refresh your screen at any time during the game to restart and reshuffle.

 ## Levels of Play:
 #### Round One